-- information about the types of disclosures that qualify for protection under the Whistleblower Protection Scheme: - information about the protections available to whistleblowers, including protections under the Whistleblower Protection Scheme; - information about to whom disclosures may be made, and how they may be made; - information about how ActewAGL will support whistleblowers and protect them from detriment; - information about how ActewAGL will ensure fair treatment of employees of who are mentioned in disclosures, or to whom such disclosures relate; and - information about how this policy is to be made available to officers and employees of ActewAGL.
+- information about the types of disclosures that qualify for protection under the Whistleblower Protection Scheme; - information about the protections available to whistleblowers, including protections under the Whistleblower Protection Scheme: - information about to whom disclosures may be made, and how they may be made; - information about how ActewAGL will support whistleblowers and protect them from detriment; - information about how ActewAGL will investigate disclosures; - information about how ActewAGL will ensure fair treatment of employees of who are mentioned in disclosures, or to whom such disclosures relate; and - information about how this policy is to be made available to officers and employees of ActewAGL.

-2. Overview
+2. SCOPE